Learn how to do Feather Stitch embroidery

 The row above is worked in the same manner, but I worked on a 6 across and 3 down basis to create a wider, but shallower, effect.

-Double Feather Stitch
+Video: Double Feather Stitch

-To make it easier to understand, in the video below I used a checked fabric.
+To make it easier to understand, in the video above I used a checked fabric.
 However, there is no need to be this exact in lining up your stitches when working on your own projects.

 Straight-Sided Feather Stitch